Polly Paulusma will be releasing a new album in late spring 2020 entitled Invisible music – folk songs that influenced Angela Carter.

-These songs, which variously examine our daily pivoting roles as child, parent, lover, friend, grandchild, grandparent, and everything in between – are the product of the last five years and contain songs I’ve cowritten with Kathryn Williams, Tom McRae, Astrid Williamson, Danny Wilson, David Ford, Martin Carr, Laura Jessica Barnett and Mark Davies Markham.
-They will not be made publicly available until 2021.
-The only way you can hear them before then is to be a subscriber.
+- These songs — which examine our daily pivoting roles as child, parent, lover, friend, grandchild, grandparent, and everything in between — are the product of the last six years and contain songs cowritten with Kathryn Williams, Tom McRae, Astrid Williamson, Danny Wilson, David Ford, Martin Carr, Laura Jessica Barnett and Mark Davies Markham.

 I’m playing four songs at 1.40pm on Sunday 5 Aug 2018 in the Club Tent at Cambridge Folk Festival – come and say hi!

 Polly has launched a new Kickstarter campaign to raise the funds to pay for two days in studio with John Parker (double bass) and Rastko Rasic in September.